aivtic/ADS202-Cloud-and-Database-Security/labs/cloud.md

 By completing these labs, you will gain valuable hands-on experience in configuring IAM roles, securing resources, and managing your cloud security posture using AWS tools.
 These practices are crucial for maintaining a secure cloud environment and mitigating security risks effectively.

 ---

-Let me know if you need any further adjustments or additional instructions!